-It is easy to overfit.
-Without control or penalization, decision trees can be very complex.
+It is easy to overfit: Without control or penalization, decision trees can be very complex.
 How?
-Image that unless there are two records with exact the same features but different outcome variable, the decision tree can actually build one leaf node for every record to reach 100% accuracy on the training set!
+Imagine that unless there are two records with exact the same features but different outcome variable, the decision tree can actually build one leaf node for every record to reach 100% accuracy on the training set!
 However, the model very likely will not be generalized to another data set.
 Pruning is a common approach to remove over-complex sub-branches.
 There are also constraints on the splitting step, which we will discuss soon.

-Greedy approach not necessarily give the best model.
-A single decision tree is built by greedily select the best splitting feature sequentially.
+Greedy approach not necessarily gives the best model.
+A single decision tree is built by greedily selecting the best splitting feature sequentially.
 As a combination problem with exponential number of possibilities, greedy approach doesn’t necessarily give the best model.
 In most cases, this isn’t a problem.
 In some cases, a small change in the training dataset might generate a completely different decision tree and give a different set of rules.
 Make sure you double check it before presenting it to your boss!

+Note

 To understand why building a decision tree involves combinational number of choices.
-Let’s build a decision tree with depth of 3, trained on a dataset of 3 continuous variable features.
+Let’s build a decision tree with a depth of 3, trained on a dataset of 3 continuous variable features.
 We have 3 decision nodes including the root node to generate 4 leaves.
-Each decision node can choose from 3 features for splitting, therefore totally 27 possibilities.
+Each decision node can choose from 3 features for splitting.
+Therefore, resulting in a total of 27 possibilities.
 Yes, one children node can choose the same feature as its parent.
 Imagine we have 4 features, the total number of choices become 64.
 If the depth of the tree increases by 1, then we add 4 more decision nodes.
-The total number of splitting feature choices is therefore is 16384, which is huge for such a 4-feature dataset.
-Most trees will be obviously useless but greedy approach doesn’t guarantee the generation of the best decision tree.
+Therefore, the total number of splitting feature choices is 16384, which is huge for such a 4-feature dataset.
+Most trees will be obviously useless, but greedy approach doesn’t guarantee the generation of the best decision tree.

 We have covered the terminologies, advantages and disadvantages of decision trees.
-In next chapter, we will go deep into the decision tree, specifically how splitting is decided.
+In next section, we will dive deeper into decision trees, specifically how branches of tree are grown and pruned.

 Details of a Classification Tree